wjrl/BioFabric/README.md

 * Shadow links can be toggled from a button on the toolbar.

 * **NEW in Beta release 2** The mouse scroll wheel now zooms the main view, and scrolling can be accomplished by pressing the left mouse button and dragging.

+* **NEW in Beta release 2** Java heap limit for all three platform executables has been increased to 8 GB.
+It can be tweaked most easily on the Linux version, which sets the value in a shell script.

 * Basic [GW files](http://www.algorithmic-solutions.info/leda_manual/GW.html) can be imported, link groups can be either gathered per node or per network, and multiple node zones per node can be labeled (hat tip to [Rishi Desai](https://github.com/RishiDesai) for these features).